 The Custodian's fees are set forth in Section 3 of the General Information section at the beginning of this booklet.
 Extraordinary charges resulting from unusual administrative responsibilities not contemplated by the schedule will be subject to such additional charges as will reasonably compensate the Custodian.
-Fees will be charged for any liquidation including transferring to a successor trustee or Custodian.
-The fee will be taken from the remaining balance of the account in the event of a partial liquidation.
-The fee will be taken from the proceeds in the event of a total liquidation and the balance of the account will be forwarded in accordance with the depositor's instructions.
+Fees for refund of excess contributions, transferring to a successor trustee or custodian, or redemption /reinvestment of Investment Company Shares will be deducted from the refund or redemption proceeds and the remaining balance will be remitted to the designated beneficiary, or reinvested or transferred in accordance with the responsible individual's instructions.

-4. Reports and Notices
+4. Reports and Notices.

-a.
-The Custodian shall keep adequate records of transactions it is required to perform hereunder.
-After

-- the close of each calendar year, the Custodian shall provide to the responsible individual a written report or reports reflecting the transactions effected by it during such year and the assets and liabilities of the custodial account at the close of the year. - a.
-All communications or notices shall be deemed to be given upon receipt by the Custodian at: U.S. Bank NA, P.O.
+- (a) The Custodian shall keep adequate records of transactions it is required to perform hereunder.
+After the close of each calendar year, the Custodian shall provide to the responsible individual a written report or reports reflecting the transactions effected by it during such year and the assets and liabilities of the custodial account at the close of the year. - (b) All communications or notices shall be deemed to be given upon receipt by the Custodian at: Reynolds Funds, Inc., c/o U.S. Bancorp Fund Services, LLC, P.O.
 Box 701, Milwaukee, Wisconsin 53201-0701 or the responsible individual at his most recent address shown in the Custodian's records.
 The responsible individual agrees to advise the Custodian promptly, in writing, of any change of address.

-5. Monitoring of Contribution Limitations Information
+5. Monitoring of Contribution Limitations Information.

-The Custodian shall not be responsible for monitoring the amount of contributions made to the designated beneficiary's account or the income levels of any depositor or contributor for purposes of assuring compliance with applicable state or federal tax laws.
+The Custodian shall not be responsible for monitoring the amount of contributions made to the designated beneficiary's account or the income levels of any Depositor or contributor for purposes of assuring compliance with applicable state or federal tax laws.

-6. Inalienability of Benefits
+6. Inalienability of Benefits.